 I guess nostalgia (and faulty memory) clouded my expectations.
 I remember us being so cool, intellectual, and above all that petty high school nonsense.
 Maybe that was because we got good grades and listened to cool alternative music.
 These letters sure proved that wrong.
 They are filled with talk of crushes, unrequited love, betrayal, secrets, suicidal thoughts, and an extreme dislike for one fellow student.
 It’s exactly what you would expect from a bunch of emo teenagers.

 Needless to say, I was a little disappointed that these letters from 30+ years ago didn’t live up to my memory of them.
 I still saved them.
-I collected all the cards and letters and buttons (30 years worth) and put them in a new box for safekeeping.
+I collected all the cards and letters and buttons (30 years worth) and put them in a new plastic bin for safekeeping.
 I can get rid of those old bank statements and such but I just can’t get rid of the personal things … even if the memory is better than the reality.